objcio/tiny-networking/README.md

 }
 ```

-You can also write extension that do custom JSON serialization, or parse XML, or another format.
+You can also write extensions that do custom JSON serialization, or parse XML, or another format.

 ## Testing Endpoints

 Because an `Endpoint` is a plain struct, it's easy to test synchronously without a network connection.
-For example, we can test the image endpoint like this:
+For example, you can test the image endpoint like this:

 ```swift
 XCTAssertThrows(try Endpoint(imageURL: someURL).parse(nil, nil).get())